joergmlpts/weather/README.md

                         Longitude for forecast.
   --hourly              Request hourly forecast.
 ```
-Option `--hourly` requests an hour-by-hour forecast for the next 6 days or so.
-Options `--latitude` and `--longitude` can be used to specify a forecast location.
+The `--hourly` option requests an hourly forecast for the next 6 days or so.
+The `--latitude` and `--longitude` options can be used to specify a forecast location.

 ## Dependencies

 This package requires Phyton 3 and only one additional package `requests` is needed.
-This package can be installed on Debian distributions like Ubuntu with command `sudo apt install python3-requests` and on other platforms with command
+This package can be installed on Debian distributions like Ubuntu with the command `sudo apt install python3-requests` and on other platforms with the command

 ```
 pip install requests
 ```

-When appropriate `pip3` should be called instead of `pip` to avoid accidentally installing the package for Python 2.
+If necessary, `pip3` should be called instead of `pip` to avoid accidentally installing the Python 2 package.

 ## Errors

-An error is expected for a forecast location outside the US.
-This is an axample:
+An error is expected for a forecast location outside the USA.
+This is an example:

 ```
 ./weather.py --lat 89.99999 --lon 0